ava-labs/hypersdk/examples/tokenvm/README.md

 part of what makes its trading support so interesting/useful in a world where producers are willing to manipulate transactions for their gain.

-#### Partial Fills
+#### Partial Fills and Fill Refunds
+Anyone filling an order does not need to fill an entire order.
+Likewise, if you attempt to "overfill" an order the `tokenvm` will refund you any extra input that you did not use.
+This is CRITICAL to get right in a blockchain-context because someone may interact with an order just before you attempt to acquire any remaining tokens...it would not be acceptable for all the assets you pledged for the fill that weren't used to disappear.

 #### Expiring Fills
-Because of the format of `hypersdk` transactions, you can scope your fills to a particular second.
-This enables you to go for transactions as you see fit at the time and not have to worry about your "fill" sitting around until you replace it (with potentially a much higher tx).
-This also protects you from fee volatility.
+Because of the format of `hypersdk` transactions, you can scope your fills to be valid only until a particular time.
+This enables you to go for orders as you see fit at the time and not have to worry about your fill sitting around until you explicitly cancel it/replace it.

-##### Config Scoped to Certain Assets

 ## Demo
 The first step to running this demo is to launch your own `tokenvm` Subnet.
 You